 Spolsky’s latest piece is about Brook’s law, and how adding people to projects can make them worse.

-The reason committees suck is authority is distributed across a large number of people.
+The reason committees are so miserable to work with is authority is distributed across a large number of people.
 This makes everyone feel like everyone needs to know about everything.
 And worse, people fight in the backroom to obtain control over the committee, so the visible authority and real authority can be far apart.

 Over-communication is a symptom of lack of clarity over power.
 If you want better communication, clarify the following: